josephjacobmorris/learnings/Java/Micronaut/Micronaut.md

 ### How micronaut does DI without reflection
 Micronaut achieves dependency injection without reflection by using **AST transformations** (Groovy) and **annotation processors** (Java) to generate classes implementing the `BeanDefinition` interface at compile time.
 It leverages the **ASM bytecode library** to generate bytecode, allowing it to know injection points ahead of time.
 This eliminates the need for runtime reflection, improving **startup time, memory usage, and runtime performance**, particularly for non-singleton beans.
 Unlike reflection-based frameworks like Spring, Micronaut’s performance is not impacted by codebase size, making it highly efficient for large applications.
+Constructor based injection is preferred since "
+* Allows immutable types

+* Doesn’t require an additional annotation

+* Is less likely to result in a NullPointerException

+* More clearly expresses the dependencies of a particular type in one place."

 ## Building HTTP Server